programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 fig.write_html("your_file_name.html")
 ```

-By default, any exported figures will be saved in the same folder as that in which your script is stored.
+By default, any exported figure will be saved in the same folder as that in which your script is stored.
 If you want to store the figure elsewhere (a different folder), you can specify the exact directory when you specify the file name (for example, `fig.write_html("your_path/your_file_name.html")`).

 #### Exporting static images